 The yield of Potassium ferric oxalate is _______gm.

-- Do not disturb the solution during crystallization in order to get big crystals.
+- Do not disturb the solution during crystallisation in order to get big crystals.

-- While washing the crystals wash it with hot water in order to dissolve unwanted salt.
+- While washing the crystals, wash them with hot water in order to dissolve unwanted salt.

 Frequently Asked Questions on Preparation of Potassium Ferric Oxalate